 The Jiulory Cord Organizer is a bunch of nifty cable clips that you can use to hold loose wires such as phone chargers, data cables, or HDMI cables.
 The interesting thing about these cables is its design.
 Unlike many clips that require the assistance of adhesive strips or screws, this has a clamp-like design that allows you to perch it at the edge of your desk.

 Plus, cable grooves on both ends won't let them dangle around.
 You can use any cable on these clips — right from the USB-extension cables to mouse and keyboard cords.
 Also, you get an opportunity to get creative with those nifty clips.

 A pack of three costs around $10.
-So far, it has garnered about 4.3-stars out of 5 on Amazon and users appreciate its user-friendly functionality.
+So far, users have appreciated it for its user-friendly functionality.